tw-in-js/twind/docs/setup.md

 To smooth over browser inconsistencies, Tailwind provide a [opinionated modern reset](https://tailwindcss.com/docs/preflight) stylesheet.
 By default the base reset styles will be injected into the head of the document before any other rules.

+> This can be used to inject additional global styles.

 - In order to prevent this from happening set this attribute to `false`.

   ```js